Nigeria Spent Only N365 Per Citizen On GBV Prevention, Response - Report

 "There will be fewer people who are willing to come out to serve as witnesses simply because we do not have robust witness protection programmes in states," she said.

-Shonibare said that many states still lacked Sexual Assault Referral Centres, adding that where they exist, they are mostly run by NGOs or supported by donor funding.
+Ms Shonibare noted that many states still lacked Sexual Assault Referral Centres, adding that where they exist, they are mostly run by NGOs or supported by donor funding.

-"There is no point spending money on campaigns every 16 Days of Activism, and nothing happens thereafter.
+"There is no point spending money on campaigns every 16 Days of Activism, and nothing happens thereafter," she said.

-"The government should budget more and spend more, but also but make sure that spending is tracked and used for its intended purpose," she said.

-"Data tells you the magnitude, the nature, the extent, and the type of problem.
+Ms Aniagolu-Okoye noted that data reveals the magnitude, nature, extent, and the type of problem.

-"Many times, we are making policies without really understanding these details, which is why the Womanity Index is extremely important.
+"Many times, we are making policies without really understanding these details, which is why the Womanity Index is extremely important," she said.

-"It provides very granular information, state-level and local government-level, showing how each state is progressing and what impact their GBV budgets are having," she said.
+"It provides very granular information, state-level and local government-level, showing how each state is progressing and what impact their GBV budgets are having."

-She said that consistent local funding, guided by accurate data, was essential for reducing GBV to the barest minimum across Nigeria.
+She said that consistent local funding, guided by accurate data, is essential for reducing GBV to the barest minimum across Nigeria.

-"If states are serious about addressing GBV, the allocation does not have to break the bank.

-"Donors have been doing it, and the money is not that much.
-The state governments must take more responsibility," she said.

 "Every single one of us has a role to play.
-Whether we are policymakers, legislators, community leaders, faith leaders, researchers, youth leaders.
+Whether we are policymakers, legislators, community leaders, faith leaders, researchers, youth leaders," Mrs Adeleye-Fayemi said.

-"Whatever position we occupy, there is something we can do because this affects all of us," she said.
+"Whatever position we occupy, there is something we can do because this affects all of us."

-Dapo Oyewole, Senior Special Assistant on International Cooperation to President Bola Tinubu, said that evidence-based insights were essential for strengthening institutions, improving accountability, and ensuring that every survivor receives timely, life-saving support.
+Dapo Oyewole, Senior Special Assistant on International Cooperation to President Bola Tinubu, said that evidence-based insights are essential for strengthening institutions, improving accountability, and ensuring that every survivor receives timely, life-saving support.

 He urged the government and the societies to rise to the challenge.

-"As Invictus Africa and its partners have shown, progress does not happen by accident but through deliberate, evidence-driven, and survivor-centered investments in our institutions," he said.
+"As Invictus Africa and its partners have shown, progress does not happen by accident but through deliberate, evidence-driven, and survivor-centred investments in our institutions," he said.

-Hauwa Samuel Jugbo, Nasarawa State Commissioner for Women's Affairs, said that low state budgets kept women trapped in violent households.

-According to her, without shelters, safe spaces or funded legal pathways, survivors have nowhere to go.

 There were also 321 interviews with government officials, service providers, and GBV stakeholders, complemented by reviews of policy documents and budget data.